 The Best of Europe tour is often a tour member's first experience abroad.
 It's a great way to sample a rich variety of customs, foods, languages and geographies — all while traveling comfortably in the company of others, free from all the logistical hassles of planning and getting around on your own.
 And a trip like this helps people decide where they'll want to go next!

-The Heart of Greece tour really is about getting to the heart of this remarkable country.
+The Greece tour really is about getting to the heart of this remarkable country.
 Two weeks here gives us time to appreciate the achievements of Greece's classical past, while also learning about its often turbulent transformation into a modern nation.
 This tour also gives us plenty of opportunities to soak up the local culture and to talk with welcoming Greeks we meet along the way.